paketo-buildpacks/builder-jammy-base/README.md

 For more information about this builder and how to use it, visit the [Paketo builder documentation](https://paketo.io/docs/builders/).
-To learn about the stack included in this builder, visit the [Paketo stack documentation](https://paketo.io/docs/stacks/) and the [Paketo Jammy Tiny Stack repo](https://github.com/paketo-buildpacks/jammy-base-stack).
+To learn about the stack included in this builder, visit the [Paketo stack documentation](https://paketo.io/docs/stacks/) and the [Paketo Jammy Base Stack repo](https://github.com/paketo-buildpacks/jammy-base-stack).